nelzomal/VideoLens_AI/README.md

 VideoLens AI is a powerful Chrome extension that transforms your YouTube viewing experience by providing instant transcription, smart summarization, and interactive Q&A capabilities.

+## 🚀 Getting Started

+1. Install the extension from the Chrome Web Store
+2. Navigate to any YouTube video
+3. Click the VideoLens AI icon in your browser
+4. Choose your desired feature (Transcribe, Summarize, or Q&A)

 ## 🌟 Features

 ### 🎯 Intelligent Transcription